donRaphaco/neotex/README.md

 ### Update: Now working on NeoVim and Vim 8

-*This plugin is experimental and not well tested*

 ### live preview of a latex document
 ![Demo1 gif](img/demo_1.gif?raw=true)
 ### live preview with latexdiff